This site is work in progress and does not yet describe all available steps.

 These documents are used “as is”: no parsing/serialization takes place.

 In both cases, the value of the c:entry/@name attribute becomes the name/path of the entry in the archive.
-The values of the other attributes of the <c:entry> element might also get used, but this depends on the XProc processor used and/or the archive’s format.
+The values of the other attributes of the <c:entry> element might also get used, but this is dependent on the XProc processor used and/or the archive’s format.

 The p:archive step is supposed to retain the order of the <c:entry> elements.
 This is, for instance, important when constructing an e-book in EPUB format: this has a non-compressed entry that must be first in the archive.